WHO Collaborating Centre for Modelling, Monitoring and Training for Malaria Control and Elimination

 The designation reflects the institute’s historic contribution, state-of-the-art expertise and commitment in the field toward ending malaria.
 The activities of the Collaborating Centre are focusing around the following three terms of references:

-1. Modelling of malaria epidemiology
+1. Modelling of malaria and intervention dynamics

 The WHO Collaborating Centre is based